ShanlinKe/ShanlinKe.github.bio/README.md

 # Awards
 Women’s Health Interdisciplinary Stress Program of Research (WHISPR) award, 06/2023~05/2024.

+# Talk
+Revealing the interaction between Posttraumatic Stress Disorder and the gut microbiome in older women.
+The 6th Annual WHISPR Symposium, May 2023.
+Dissecting the role of the human microbiome in COVID-19 via metagenome-assembled genomes.
+COVID-19 Genomics Research Network meeting, New York Genome Center, Sep 2022.
+Rejuvenating the Human Gut Microbiome.
+HMSCSSA lighting talk, Boston, Feb 2023.

 # Publicity
 S. Ke*, Guimond A.J.*, S.S.
 Tworoger, T. Huang, A.T.
 Chan, Y.Y.
 Liu, L.D.
 Kubzansky (2023).
 Gut feelings: Associations of emotions and emotion regulation with the gut microbiome in women.